 with a playground and lunchroom, a sunny terrace, and lots of chickens hopping about between the goats.
 The kids can feed the four-legged kind of kids milk from a bottle, and cuddle bleating babies in the barn.
 The soft ice cream is made entirely of goat's milk, and homemade goat cheese is on sale.
 It takes about 30 minutes by bike from the Vondelpark: exit through the southern exit of the Vondelparkpark, take a left onto the Amstelveenseweg and follow this busy road under the highway on the bicycle path until you reach the visitor center for the park (De Boswinkel) on the right.
 For public transport to the Amsterdamse Bos, Buses 170 and 172 run from Leidseplein to Van Nijenrodeweg, opposite the visitor center.
 The museum tram passes through on Sundays from Easter through October between 11 and 5:30; get on at Haarlemmermeer Station.
 You can also rent bikes at the entrance of the Amsterdamse Bos opposite the De Boswinkel (visitor center), all year round (020/644–5473).
 Maps, suggested routes, and signposting are plentiful throughout the park.
 For example, follow the signs to the Grote Vijver (Big Lake) to hire kayaks, pedal boats, and electric boats from April through October (020/645–7831, http://www.amsterdamsebos.nl).

-Boerderij Meerzicht.
-If you didn't pack your own lunch, Boerderij Meerzicht is a traditional Dutch pancake house, with a petting zoo and playground for the kids.
-Koenenkade 56, Amstelveen.
-020/679–2744. www.boerderijmeerzicht.nl.
+If you didn't pack your own lunch, Boerderij Meerzicht is a traditional Dutch pancake house, with a small deer zoo and playground for kids (Koenenkade 56, Amstelveen.
+020/679–2744.http://www.boerderijmeerzicht.nl).